Screening for Diabetes Mellitus in the U.S. Population Using Neural Network Models and Complex Survey Designs: Simulation study

-In the context of conformal prediction for survey data, we leverage the generative models from the simulation scenarios (a) and (b).
-However, our focus shifts to evaluating model performance based on marginal coverage across different confidence levels $\alpha=0.95, 0.9, 0.8$.
-Specifically, we assess the independent random sample $\mathcal{D}_{\text{test}}$, comprising $N=5000$ data points, by quantifying the probability metrics $\mathbb{P}(Y\in \widehat{C} ^{\alpha}(X))$ across multiple simulations $b=1,\dots, B$.
+In the context of conformal prediction for survey data, we focus again on the generative models from the simulation scenarios (a) and (b).
+However, shift to evaluating model performance based on marginal coverage across different confidence levels $\alpha=0.95, 0.9, 0.8$.
+Specifically, we assess the independent random sample $\mathcal{D}_{\text{test}}$, comprising $N=5000$ data points, by quantifying the probability metrics $\mathbb{P}(Y\in \widetilde{C} ^{\alpha}(X))$ across multiple simulations $b=1,\dots, B$.
 The results of this simulation exercise for scenarios (a) and (b) are depicted in Figures \ref{fig:conformal1} and \ref{fig:conformal2}, respectively.

-Our findings affirm the non-asymptotic property of conformal prediction, demonstrating that $\mathbb{P}(Y\in \widehat{C}^{\alpha}(X))\geq \alpha$.
-This observation aligns with our experimental design, which conditions data as exchangeable across clusters.
+Our findings show the non-asymptotic property of conformal prediction, demonstrating that $\mathbb{P}(Y\in \widetilde{C}^{\alpha}(X))\geq 1-\alpha$.
+This observation aligns with our experimental design, which conditions data to be exchangeable across clusters.
 Notably, the boxplots illustrate a convergence toward the nominal value as the sample size $N$ increases.
 Furthermore, the variability in the boxplots diminishes, indicating consistent and reliable model performance in these specific simulation examples.